 Through September 5: Annie at Boulder’s Dinner Theatre, 5501 Arapahoe Avenue, Boulder.
 The Broadway musical you love. . . with dinner!
 Special matinees added for families, so you can bring the little ones and you can all leave singing “It’s a hard knock life. . .”
 Check the website for show times and ticket prices.

 Farmers’ (and other) Markets

-The Farmers’ Markets are organized by region, to improve your shopping experience.
+The Farmers’ Markets have been rearranged by region, to improve your shopping experience.